 Repairing the stone walls requires dismantling and rebuilding the stone walls of the castle tower base that support it, but dismantling the castle tower could damage the building's structural history and its value as a cultural asset

-The method adopted "hikiya" construction method, which involves moving the castle tower as is without dismantling it.
+The method adopted"hikiya"technique, which involves moving the castle tower without dismantling it.

 Highlights of the Hikiya technique and construction